An introduction to using firewalld commands

 The main differences between firewalld and the iptables service are:

-The path /etc/sysconfig/iptables no longer exists on new installations using RHEL 7 as firewalld is installed by default.
+The path /etc/sysconfig/iptables no longer exists on new installations using RHEL 7 and above as firewalld is installed by default.
 Systems that have been upgraded from version 6.x will still have this path.
-As mentioned earlier, firewalld can make dynamic changes without disruption, however, with iptables every rule change requires the flushing out of the old rules and then reading the new rules from the file /etc/sysconfig/iptables
+As mentioned earlier, firewalld can make dynamic changes without disruption, however, with iptables every rule change requires the flushing out of the old rules and then reading the new rules from the file /etc/sysconfig/iptables.

 Both of the above still use "iptables tool" to talk to the kernel packet filter.